Pontipek/Pontipek/README.md

 - I have just completed the course on data structures and will be taking the algorithm analysis and software engineering I for the next semester.
 - Let's connect:
   📧 kopkaewp@oregonstate.edu
-- View some of the projects that i ahve worked on:
+- View some of the projects that i have worked on:
   [Projects Portfolio](https://pontipekopkaew.wixsite.com/my-site/projects)

 ## Languages/Tools